 Shortly after relocating to Grand Rapids, Michigan, Claire began her Masters Degree in Philanthropy and Nonprofit Leadership and assumed the role of Music Director at Trinity United Methodist Church, a progressive and inclusive faith community.
-Here, she founded and directed Justice Choir - Grand Rapids.
+Here, she founded and directed Justice Choir - Grand Rapids as well as directing contemporary and traditional music ministries.
 Justice Choir GR utilized local partnerships to produce multimedia concerts with the mission to amplify local voices building justice and fighting systems of oppression.
-In its first season, the chapter brought more than 500 people through Trinity’s doors, developed more than $750 for justice organizations, and sang for over 5000 community members at various mobile advocacy events throughout the year!
+In its first season, the chapter brought more than 500 people through Trinity’s doors, developed more than $1500 for justice organizations, and sang for over 5000 community members at various mobile advocacy events throughout the year.

-In addition to choral directing and public education, Claire maintains a private studio in voice/percussion/piano, and performs acoustic folk/indie/alternative with her guitar/ukulele/banjo whenever she can!
+Claire also maintains a private studio in voice/percussion/piano and performs acoustic folk/indie/alternative with her guitar/ukulele/banjo whenever she can!

 If she's out of the office and the sun is shining, she is most likely playing games and drinking a gin and tonic on a dog-friendly patio with her husband, Jared, and their very good dog, Samson.